 - Blends: Two or more of these fibers combined in one rug.

-For many years there has been a fear to buy synthetic area rugs because they would not age well and could be difficult to clean if stained.
-Fortunately, rug manufacturers have improved the technology and synthetics are no longer the stepchildren of floor covering.
+There is a misconception about synthetic area rugs that they would not age well and could be difficult to clean.
+Rug manufacturers have improved the technology and synthetics are no longer the stepchildren of floor covering.
 Innovative techniques have resulted in high quality rugs with lasting durability.